Welcome to our faculty page on the CS Mental Health Committee forum.

 This statement would be extremely helpful in raising awareness of community resources and letting students know that their mental wellbeing and health should be a priority.
 The statement has also been vetted and approved by the Counseling Center.

-If you’d like to read more about the proposal and the reasoning behind it, you can check out the proposal here:
+If you’d like to read more about the proposal and the reasoning behind it, you can check out the proposal PDF.

 Faculty compassion is one of the most important things in an academic setting, even more so this year during the COVID-19 pandemic that has brought a lot of increased anxiety and uncertainty for all.
 We recognize that everyone is struggling right now, including faculty, but we would urge faculty to continue to be kind towards students, especially in classes.
 The reality is that all students have additional stressors this year whether based on changes to home and living situations, job insecurity, financial instability, lack of insurance, familial obligations, physical and mental health difficulties, etc., or even from the anxiety surrounding the pandemic itself.

 Active Minds, a nationally-recognized mental health organization has put on an excellent guide “Creating a Culture of Caring: Practical Approaches for College and University Faculty to Support Student Wellbeing and Mental Health”.
-You can find that resource at https://www.activeminds.org/wp-content/uploads/2020/04/Faculty-Resource_Creating-a-Culture-of-Caring.pdf.
+You can find that resource on the Active Minds website.